A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: Introduction

-The second contribution is the application of the proposed approach to the control of DC-DC Buck converters.
-Buck converters are devices used to regulate a high, possibly fluctuating, supply voltage to a lower and constant value.
-The application of Buck converters ranges from biomedical applications~\cite{park2023off} to renewable energy generation~\cite{walker2004cascaded, chen_analysis_2013}, across electric mobility~\cite{pavlovsky2013assessment} and consumer electronics.
-The accurate regulation of the output voltage in Buck converters is fundamental for the proper operation of the devices supplied by the converter, which otherwise may be damaged or not work properly.
+Furthermore, the effectiveness and feasibility of our approach are validated through the application to the control of DC-DC Buck converters.
+Buck converters are devices that regulate a supply voltage to a lower, constant value.
+Buck converters are used in various applications, including the biomedical and renewable energy fields; see, e.g.,~\cite{chen_analysis_2013,pavlovsky2013assessment,park2023off}.
+Accurately regulating the output voltage in Buck converters is fundamental for the proper operation of the devices supplied by the converter.
 However, the tracking accuracy of the converter is hindered by unpredictable and sudden variations of the input supply voltage (line disturbances) and of the current drawn by the load (load disturbances)~\cite{book-erickson-2020,gab25_estimator}.
 To improve tracking performance, several approaches have been considered.
 As to line disturbance attenuation, we mention the popular feedforwarding technique~\cite{Amer_Access_2024}.
-In contrast, the problem of attenuating load disturbance effects is more challenging.
-It has been addressed by methods based on the design of circuitry to modify either the feedback signal or the pulse width of the Pulse Width Modulated (PWM) signal in response to load variations; see~\cite{Lee_2012, He_ISCAS_2022, Hsu_TCASII_2019} for recent works in this direction.
+In contrast, the problem of attenuating the effects of load disturbances is more challenging.
+It has been addressed by methods based on the design of circuitry to modify either the feedback signal or the pulse width of the Pulse Width Modulated (PWM) signal in response to load variations; see~\cite{He_ISCAS_2022, Hsu_TCASII_2019} for recent works in this direction.
 However, these solutions lack solid theoretical foundations.
 Other approaches aim at estimating the output current disturbance to apply a proper feedforward action.
 Among these, we mention the extended state observer~\cite{korompili_linear_2025}, generalized proportional-integral observer~\cite{wang_gpi_2019}, and the load estimator-compensator~\cite{gab25_estimator} approaches.
 These solutions are often combined with optimal controller design strategies:~\cite{korompili_linear_2025} uses linear quadratic gaussian control in conjunction with the extended state observer, and~\cite{gab25_estimator} uses $\mathcal{H}_\infty$ optimal control in conjunction with the load-estimator-compensator.